-In April 2011, FelCor sold 27.6 million shares of its common stock at \$6.00 per share in a public offering.
-The net proceeds from the offering were \$158 million and were contributed to us in exchange for a like number of common units.
+In April 2011, we sold 27.6 million shares of our common stock at \$6.00 per share in a public offering.
+The net proceeds from the offering were \$158 million.
 Net proceeds from this offering (after underwriting discounts and commissions) were used to redeem \$144 million of our 10% senior notes.